The 36th Flathead River Writers Conference

 Author Kathy Dunnehoff

-Workshop: Stop Procrastinating… Tomorrow
+Presentation Title: Stop Procrastinating… Tomorrow

 Writers want to write, but a variety of things get in between us and the page.
 If we can identify them, we can learn ways to work around them and increase our productivity.
 We might even stop procrastinating today.